precice/dealii-adapter/docs/adapter-dealii-configure.md

 end
 ```
 This section defines preCICE-related settings.
 The scenario parameter can be deleted for your own project and is just needed for the configuration of our tutorial cases.
 The other parameters are related to the `precice-config.xml` file.
 Have a look at the respective entry in the [preCICE configuration section](configuration-overview.html) for details.
 Make sure the names are the same as in the `precice-config.xml`.

+## Source code file
+### Grid generation
+Similar to the deal.II tutorial cases, the grid is generated in a function called `make_grid()`, which is called in the beginning of the `run()` function.
+There are a bunch of options to construct the mesh inside this function, which are extensively described in the deal.II documentation: If your geometry is rather simple (e.g. a shell or a sphere), have a look at the [GridGenerator class](https://www.dealii.org/developer/doxygen/deal.II/namespaceGridGenerator.html) in the documentation.
+If you have complex geometries, you might want to create your mesh with external software and load the geometry file in the source code file.
+In this case, have a look at the [GridIn class](https://www.dealii.org/developer/doxygen/deal.II/classGridIn.html).
+The documentation also provides a list of supported mesh file formats.

+In our case, we configured the source code file for two [tutorial cases](tutorials.html).
+Hence, there is additionally an `if` condition in the `make_grid()` function, which asks for the chosen tutorial case.
+Since both cases have a rectangular grid, we generate our mesh by using the `subdivided_hyper_rectangle()` function.
+Moreover, the [deal.II tutorial programs](https://www.dealii.org/developer/doxygen/deal.II/Tutorial.html) provide various examples for the grid generation.

+### Boundary conditions
+Boundary conditions are applied to specific mesh regions via boundary IDs.
+We need to distinguish three mesh regions:

+1. Dirichlet boundaries, where a constant zero displacement is prescribed

+2. Neumann boundaries, where a prescribed traction acts on the surface.
+This is solely the coupling interface in our case

+3. Boundaries without a specified condition (strictly speaking zero traction)

+Hence, the first task is the assignment of mesh IDs to the desired mesh region.
+This is done in the `make_grid()` function.
+In our case, we used the `colorized = true` option during the grid generation, which automatically assigns each side of our rectangle an individual boundary ID.
+But you could also iterate over all cells and ask for your own condition e.g. geometric conditions and set accordingly the boundary ID.
+Make sure you have only one boundary ID for the interface mesh in the end.
+If you have more than one, sum them up in a single ID in a second step as done at the end of the `make_grid()` function.
+The interface mesh ID is a global variable and needed by the `Adapter` constructor.

+The interface mesh is assumed to be the only Neumann boundary.
+If you have other loads acting on the surface, you need to add it manually during assembly.
+Constant volume loads (gravity) can be used and are switched off by default, since the tutorial cases don't need them.

+Similar to the collection of the interface mesh ID in a single boundary ID, you could sum up your Dirichlet boundaries in one ID.
+In this case, you could simply use the `clamped_mesh_id` as in the tutorial cases.
+If you want to set more specific Dirichlet boundaries e.g. in a specific direction, have a look at the bottom of the `assemble_rhs()`/ the `make_constraints()` function.
+You need to modify the `interpolate_boundary_values()` function by e.g. choosing a different direction in the `fe.component_mask()`.
+The tutorials give an example for doing this in the out-of-plane direction.
+A detailed documentation is given in the [deal.II documentation](https://www.dealii.org/developer/doxygen/deal.II/namespaceVectorTools.html#a9f3e3ae1396811f998cc35f94cbaa926).